 One or more individuals in your organization who can review, edit, publish, and delete solutions.
 Typically, these individuals are product experts with excellent written communication skills and advanced knowledge in a particular area of your product.
 When creating or editing users, assign the Solution Manager profile to give users this privilege.

 SOQL (Salesforce Object Query Language)

-A query language that allows you to construct simple but powerful query strings and to specify the criteria that should be used to select data from the Force.com database.
+A query language that allows you to construct simple but powerful query strings and to specify the criteria that selects data from the Lightning Platform database.

 SOSL (Salesforce Object Search Language)